Emil Leon Post: Recursion theory

 Correspondence systems were introduced by Post in 1946 to give simple examples of undecidability.
-He showed that the Post Correspondence Problem (PCP) of satisfying their constraints is, in general, undecidable.
+He showed that the Post correspondence problem (PCP) of satisfying their constraints is, in general, undecidable.
 The undecidability of the correspondence problem turned out to be exactly what was needed to obtain undecidability results in the theory of formal languages.

 In an influential address to the American Mathematical Society in 1944, he raised the question of the existence of an uncomputable recursively enumerable set whose Turing degree is less than that of the halting problem.
 This question, which became known as Post's problem, stimulated much research.
-It was solved in the affirmative in the 1950s by the introduction of the powerful priority method in recursion theory.
+It was solved in the affirmative in the 1950s by the introduction of the powerful priority method in computability theory.

 Polyadic groups

-Post made a fundamental and still-influential contribution to the theory of polyadic, or n-ary, groups in a long paper published in 1940.
-His major theorem showed that a polyadic group is the iterated multiplication of elements of a normal subgroup of a group, such that the quotient group is cyclic of order n − 1.
+Post made a fundamental and still influential contribution to the theory of polyadic, or n-ary, groups in a long paper published in 1940.
+His major theorem showed that a polyadic group is the iterated product of elements of a normal subgroup of a group, such that the quotient group is cyclic of order n − 1.
 He also demonstrated that a polyadic group operation on a set can be expressed in terms of a group operation on the same set.
 The paper contains many other important results.